LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 # Software Readout Framework

-The software readout framework is the central software component that was developed as part of this work.
+The software readout framework is the central software component that is developed as part of this work.
 This software framework is intended to provide a user-oriented data acquisition and analysis environment.
-For this purpose, typical individual steps that occur in relation to these tasks were implemented:
+For this purpose, typical individual steps that occur in relation to these tasks are implemented:

 * Data acquisition - from hardware sensors \ref{unified-sensor} or other data sources
 * Storage - export of data in various open formats \ref{storage-and-datamanagement}
 * Analysis - algorithms to analyze different data sets \ref{analysis}

-All these possible task parts were divided into different blocks and users were given the possibility of adding their own functionalities.
+All these possible task parts is divided into different blocks and users is given the possibility of adding their own functionalities.

 As the following, this concept is referred to as *user interaction points* \ref{user-interaction-points} and is explained in the following chapter.